bsacash/mimeo/README.md

 }
 ```

-Each time a rule is carried out, a directory will be made with a preceeding underscore containing a Date-Time folder with the copied contents.
-This Date-Time folder is where to copied files will be placed.
+Each time a rule is carried out, a copy will be placed in a date-time folder.

 ### Prerequisites